usnistgov/SFA/source/README.md

 - tclIndex - required Tcl code that lists all procedures in each Tcl file

 - sfa-files.txt - freewrap input file that lists all of the above files

+- teapot.zip - Tcl packages not included with Tcl installation

 ## Disclaimers